 The operation is performed under general anesthesia and needs 1-2 days in the clinic.
 Individual factors and personal preferences will determine the specific technique selected to reduce the size of your breasts.
-The commonest method of reducing the breasts what we are doing actually is the “short vertical scar” technique.
-This leaves a scar around the areola and vertical from this down to the inframammary crease.
-We try to avoid the anchor-like scar technique, although in very big or saggy breasts, it has to be used inevitably.
+The commonest method of reducing the breasts what we are doing actually is the “inverted T” technique.
+This leaves a scar around the areola and vertical from this down to the inframammary crease and at the inframammary crease.
 Liposuction may be recommended in case there’s a need to improve the contour under the arm.
 During consultation with Dr. Benito, he’ll explain all technique details carefully and thoroughly, as well as other considerations and risks associated to any surgery.

 The most important issue with this surgery is NOT TO SMOKE, as it can jeopardize the vascular supply to the nipple.

 When will I see the results of my breast reduction?

 After breast reduction surgery, it is often possible to return to work within just a couple of weeks, depending on your job.
 In many instances, you can resume most of your normal activities, including some form of mild physical activity, after several weeks.
 You may continue to experience some mild, periodic discomfort during this time, but it’s normal.
 It will subside during time.